ppc64le/charts/stable/ibm-pdserver/README.md

 # Pd Server

-[Pd Server](https://github.com/pingcap/pd)PD is the abbreviation for Placement Driver.
+[Pd Server](https://github.com/pingcap/pd) PD is the abbreviation for Placement Driver.
 It is used to manage and schedule the TiKV cluster.

-## TL;DR;

 ```console
 $ helm install stable/ibm-pdserver